Want to find the best chequing account?

 It’s pretty simple to avoid NSF fees: watch your account balance, and don’t write cheques that can’t be cashed.
 Besides annoying the payee and costing both sides time and money, NSF cheques leave a black mark on your credit history for six years.
 Moreover, you could be charged criminally if you knowingly write bad cheques to commit fraud or obtain credit under false pretenses.

 If you’re concerned about shortfalls in your account and think you’ll be bouncing cheques more than twice a year, you may want to apply for overdraft protection to have an extra cushion for your account.
+Different financial institutions offer dipperend overdraft protection fees and amounts, so it's important to compare bank accounts and choosing the right one for you.

 If you use automatic withdrawals from your bank account to pay bills each month, save up enough cash to cover at least one month’s worth of bill payments.
 Automatic bill payments are supposed to be an easy way to avoid late fees on your bills, but if your account dips into non-sufficient funds territory you could be charged an NSF fee by your bank and a late fee from the company owed payment.
 If you frequently lose track of when those payments come out, cancel your automated payments and switch to paying manually using online banking.